jussellymoreno1394/git-bot/README.md

 In a short way Twilio Autopilot is a conversational AI platform to build intelligent bots, IVRs, and Alexa apps that work.

-To start with the funny tutorial you need to:
+To start with the tutorial you need to:

-- go to [Twilio home page](https://www.twilio.com/) because you need to sign in to start with the project so, if you don't have an account you should create one.
+- Go to [Twilio home page](https://www.twilio.com/) because you need to sign in to start with the project.
+If you don't have an account,  you will need to create one.

-- When you get in, you will get an option called Products, and then will see a lot of options but in this case you gotta select Autopilot.
+- Once logged into, you will see an option called Products.
+Select the Autopilot option.

 - Give a name to your project.✏️

-- Now that your project is getting form, let's go to the left side bar and select in the tab called Runtime.
+- In the left side bar, select the tab called Runtime.

 ### In this part you are going to create 2 functions: